Get Him Back!

 "Get Him Back!" (stylized in all lowercase) is a song by American singer-songwriter Olivia Rodrigo from her second studio album, Guts (2023).
 Rodrigo wrote the song with its producer, Dan Nigro.
 EMI Records released it as the album's third single on September 15, 2023.
-A rap rock, pop rap, and pop-punk song with influences of pop rock, "Get Him Back!" explores Rodrigo's desire to exact revenge on her ex-partner while simultaneously wanting to reconcile with him; the titular phrase conveys this through its double meaning.
+A rap rock, pop rap, pop-punk, and pop rock song, "Get Him Back!" explores Rodrigo's desire to exact revenge on her ex-partner while simultaneously wanting to reconcile with him; the titular phrase conveys this through its double meaning.

 Music critics described "Get Him Back!" as a highlight on Guts, praised the humorous lyricism and chorus, and also commented on Rodrigo's rapping.
 It was included on several year-end lists of the best songs of 2023.
 The track reached the top 10 in Australia, Ireland, New Zealand, and the United Kingdom as well as the top 20 in Canada, Greece, Norway, Singapore, and the United States.
-It received double platinum certifications in Australia and Canada and a platinum certification in Brazil.
+It received double platinum certifications in Australia and Canada and platinum certifications in Brazil and New Zealand.

 Jack Begert directed the music video for "Get Him Back!" entirely on an iPhone 15 Pro Max.
 It depicts clones of Rodrigo as they destroy her ex-partner's house, throwing around knives and household objects.
 She performed the song on The Today Show and at the 2023 MTV Video Music Awards; the latter was positively received.
 Rodrigo included it as the last song on the set list of her 2024–2025 concert tour, the Guts World Tour, as part of an encore.